The two-dimensional Euler equations in Yudovich type space and $\mathrm{\textbf{bmo}}$-type space: Proof of the main theorems

 \section{Proof of the main theorems}

-This section is devoted to proving Theorem \ref{Theorem-Exi}, Corollary \ref{Coro-Exi-bmo} and Theorem \ref{Theorem-Exi-UNI} in Section~\ref{INTR}.
+This section is devoted to the proof of Theorem \ref{Theorem-Exi}, Theorem \ref{Coro-Exi-bmo} and Theorem \ref{Theorem-Exi-UNI} which were formulated in Section~\ref{INTR}.
 We first restrict our attention to the existence statement.
-Here we just need to give the proof of Theorem \ref{Theorem-Exi-UNI} for the case $\alpha>1$ because the proof for the other case $\alpha\in[0,1]$ is very similar.
+Here we just need to give the proof of Theorem \ref{Theorem-Exi-UNI} for the case $\alpha>1$ because the proof for other $\alpha\in[0,1]$ is very similar.
+Indeed, since ${\rm L^\alpha bmo}(\RR^2)\hookrightarrow B^0_{\infty,1}(\RR^2)$ for $\alpha>1$, it can be obtained by the result in \cite{Ser-1} and estimate \eqref{eq.Vishik-log}.
 To do this, we shall adopt the following approximate scheme